-- Section 1.
-Declaration of Policy.
-It is the policy of the State to regulate the ownership and operation of drones by private persons in order to ensure public safety. - Sec.
-2. Coverage.
-This Act shall regulate only drones as defined herein, purchased, owned and operated by private persons, whether used for hobbyist or commercial purposes.
-The use of drones by the Government shall not be subject to this Act. - Sec.
-3. Definition of Terms.
-As used in this Act, the following terms shall mean: - Drone shall refer to an unmanned aerial vehicle (UAV) or any component of an unmanned aerial system (UAS) that has no pilot and is controlled by an operator on the ground.
-The Civil Aviation Authority of the Philippines (CAAP) is authorized by this Act to classify drones into types for the purpose of regulation. - 2.
-Private Persons shall refer to natural or juridical persons not employed by or part of the Government.
+Section 1.
+Short Title. - This Act shall be known as the "Drone Regularization Act".
+1 Sec.
+2. Declaration of Policy. - It is the policy of the State to regulate the ownership 2 and operation of drones by private persons in order to ensure public safety.
+3 Sec.
+3. Definition of Terms. - As used in this Act, the following terms shall mean: 4 (a) Drone - shall refer to an unmanned aerial vehicle (UAV) or any component 5 of an unmanned aerial system (UAS) that has no pilot and is controlled by an 6 operator on the ground.
+The Civil Aviation Authority of the Philippines (CAAP) 7 is authorized by this Act to classify drones into types for the purpose of 8 regulation.
+9 (b) Private Persons - shall refer to natural or juridical persons not employed by 10 or part of the Government.
+11

-- 3. Commercial Drone Use is any use of a drone in connection with a business or profession for the sake of profit, whether the profit is the primary purpose of the drone use or merely an incidental result. - 4.
-Hobbyist Drone Use the use of drones for recreational purposes where no profit is made from the use of drones. - Sec.
+- (c) Commercial Drone Use is any use of a drone in connection with a business or profession for the sake of profit, whether the profit is the primary purpose of the drone use or merely an incidental result. - (d) Hobbyist Drone Use the use of drones for recreational purposes where no profit is made from the use of drones. - Sec.
 4. Registration and Permit to Operate.
-All drone owners, whether the drones are for hobbyist or commercial use, are hereby required to periodically register their drones with the CAAPs Public Safety and Security Command Center.

-Only a registered commercial drone owner may apply for a permit to operate, which shall be issued periodically upon proof that the owner:

-- a.
-Qualifies for a radio operator's certificate of proficiency; - b.
+All drone owners, whether the drones are for hobbyist or commercial use, are hereby required to periodically register their drones with the CAAPs Public Safety and Security Command Center. - Only a registered commercial drone owner may apply for a permit to operate, which shall be issued periodically upon proof that the owner; - a.
+Qualifies for a radio operator's certificate of proficiency;

+- b.
 Has been awarded a passing rating in an aviation license theory examination; - 13 c.
-Has completed a training course in the operation of the type of drone that will be operated; - d.
-Has at least five (5) hours of experience operating drones outside of controlled airspace; - e.
-Has valid insurance over the drone; and,

-- f.
-Has not incurred any violations for drone ownership or use in the five (5) years immediately preceding an application for permit. - The operator's permit to operate shall cover all registered drones of the same type. - The Authority is hereby authorized to collect reasonable fees for the registration of drones and processing of permits to operate the drones. - Sec.
-5. Establishment of No-Drone Zones.
+Has completed a training course in the operation of the type of drone that will be 14 operated; - d.
+Has at least five (5) horse of experience operating drones outside of controlled airspace; - e.
+Has valid insurance over the drone; and, - f.
+Has not incurred any violation for drone ownership or use in the five (5) years immediately preceding an application for permit. - The operator's permit to operate shall cover all registered drones of the same type. - The Authority is hereby authorized to collect reasonable fees for the registration of drones and processing of permits to operate the drones. - Sec.
+5. Establishment of No-Drone Zone.
 The CAAP is hereby authorized to prohibit the use of drones, whether hobbyist or commercial or both, in any part of the Philippines, whether permanently or for a designated period of time, subject to notice that must be published in at least two (2) newspapers of general circulation. - The notice must clearly state the no-drone zone and must be published at least three (3) weeks prior to the effectivity of the prohibition.
 Notice can only be foregone in emergency situations, as determined by the CAAP.